Fallout mounts over nursing home deaths as New York lawmaker says Cuomo vowed to ‘destroy’ him

 The bitter public feud underscored widening political rifts over the Cuomo administration’s months-long withholding of data on nursing home residents who died of covid-19 in outside facilities, as a growing number of Democratic and Republican lawmakers alleges the governor obstructed justice.
 Legislators are calling for Cuomo to face criminal investigations and be stripped of his expanded pandemic emergency powers, after his aide’s admissions last week fueled allegations of a coverup.

 In a call with Democratic state legislators on Feb.
-10 that was first reported by the New York Post, secretary to the governor Melissa DeRosa said officials feared last year that the nursing home data would be “used against us” and “froze” following inquiries from the Department of Justice.
+10 that was first reported by the New York Post, secretary to the governor Melissa DeRosa said officials feared last year after inquiries from the Justice Department that the nursing home data would be “used against us,” and “we froze.”

 Amid a public outcry, DeRosa sought to clarify, saying officials “needed to temporarily set aside” New York lawmakers’ request for information last year while they dealt with federal inquiries.

 “We were comprehensive and transparent in our responses to the DOJ,” she said.
-But the backlash has only mounted over the past week.
+But backlash has mounted over the past week.

-Nine Democratic members of the New York Assembly, including Kim, said in a Tuesday letter that they believe it “unambiguously clear” that Cuomo intentional obstructed justice, criticizing a “criminal use of power.”
-Democratic state Senate leaders have joined in the push to strip Cuomo’s emergency powers, according to the New York Times.
-Republican members of Congress on Wednesday called for the Senate Judiciary Committee to examine Cuomo’s “coverup” and said they expect President Biden’s nominee for attorney general to “commit the Department of Justice to fully investigating” when he testifies.
+Nine Democratic members of the New York State Assembly, including Kim, said in a letter Tuesday that they believe it is “unambiguously clear” that Cuomo intentionally obstructed justice, criticizing a “criminal use of power.”

+Democratic leaders in the New York State Senate have joined in the push to strip Cuomo’s emergency powers, according to the New York Times.
+Republican members of Congress on Wednesday called for the Senate Judiciary Committee to examine Cuomo’s “coverup” and said they expect President Biden’s nominee for attorney general, Merrick Garland, to “commit the Department of Justice to fully investigating” when he testifies before the committee.

 Kim’s account of the governor’s phone call set off another fight.

-A senior adviser to Cuomo said in a statement Thursday that Kim was lying and was only asked Thursday to “put out a truthful statement” after telling the governor he had been misquoted.
+A senior adviser to Cuomo said in a statement that Kim was “lying about his conversation” and was only asked to “put out a truthful statement” after telling the governor that he had been misquoted.

 “At no time did anyone threaten to ‘destroy’ anyone with their ‘wrath’ nor engage in a ‘coverup,’” adviser Rich Azzopardi said.
 “That’s beyond the pale and is unfortunately part of a years-long pattern of lies by Mr. Kim against this administration.”

-Kim, who was on the leaked Wednesday call with DeRosa, had made critical comments to the New York Post.
-He said DeRosa seemed to admit “that they were trying to dodge having any incriminating evidence that might put the administration or the [health department] in further trouble with the Department of Justice,” according to the New York Post.
+Kim, who was on the leaked call last week with DeRosa, had made critical comments to the New York Post.
+He said DeRosa seemed to admit “that they were trying to dodge having any incriminating evidence that might put the administration or the [Health Department] in further trouble with the Department of Justice,” according to the New York Post.

-Kim says he was not misquoted but tried unsuccessfully to retract his comments, feeling bad for DeRosa and loathe to “add fuel” to the coming firestorm.
-He said he was about to bathe his children Thursday when he got a call from the governor.
+Kim says he was not misquoted but tried unsuccessfully to retract his comments, feeling bad for DeRosa and loath to “add fuel” to the coming firestorm.
+He said he was about to bathe his children last Thursday when he got a call from the governor.

-Kim said Cuomo told him to put out a statement backtracking, emphasizing that DeRosa had simply said officials needed to take care of the federal government’s inquiries first.
-“Not tomorrow — tonight,'” Kim recalled Cuomo ordering.
+Kim said Cuomo told him to put out a statement backtracking, emphasizing that DeRosa had simply said officials needed to take care of the federal government’s inquiries first. “‘Not tomorrow — tonight,’” Kim recalled Cuomo saying.
 “I remember vividly he said that.”

 Kim said he decided against issuing the proposed statement, however, because Cuomo was “asking me to lie.”

-Cuomo shot back publicly in a Wednesday briefing, saying his office had long-standing tensions with Kim dating back to a rift over protections for nail salon workers.
-He said Kim had agreed Thursday to put out a statement, after saying he was misquoted.
+Cuomo shot back publicly in a briefing Wednesday, saying his office had long-standing tensions with Kim dating to a rift over protections for nail salon workers.
+He said Kim had agreed last week to put out a statement, after saying he was misquoted.

 “‘Yes, I will do that,’ he says.
 And then he never did it,” Cuomo said of Kim.
 “So, so much for Mr. Kim’s credibility, and I said to him on the phone, you know, there is still integrity and honor and decency in politics.”

-The governor allowed this week that a “void” in information on nursing home deaths had contributed to confusion, though he stopped short of apologizing for the delay in releasing data on nursing home residents who died in outside facilities such as hospitals.
+The governor acknowledged this week that a “void” in information on nursing home deaths had contributed to confusion, though he stopped short of apologizing for the delay in releasing data on nursing home residents who died in outside facilities such as hospitals.

 “In retrospect, should we have given more priority to fulfilling information requests?” he said.
 “In my opinion, yes, and I think that’s what created the void.
 But do I understand the pressure everyone was under?
 Yes.”

-New York added thousands of deaths to its nursing home count after the state’s attorney general’s said late last month that the numbers should be much higher.
+New York added thousands of deaths to its nursing home count after the state attorney general’s office said late last month that the numbers should be much higher.
 Cuomo and state officials have pushed back on accusations of a coverup, emphasizing that the additional nursing home deaths were always included in their overall tallies.

-DeRosa said on last Wednesday’s call that state lawmakers’ inquiries on nursing homes last year came as “President Trump turns this into a giant political football,” according to a partial call transcript from the governor’s office.
-DeRosa noted that President Donald Trump directed the Justice Department to investigate in New York.
+DeRosa said on the Feb.
+10 call that state lawmakers’ inquiries on nursing homes last year came as “President Trump turns this into a giant political football,” according to a partial call transcript from the governor’s office.
+DeRosa noted that Trump had directed the Justice Department to investigate in New York.

-“And basically, we froze, because then we were in a position where we weren’t sure if what we were going to give to the Department of Justice or what we give to you guys, what we start saying was going to be used against us while we weren’t sure if there was going to be an investigation,” DeRosa said.
+“And basically, we froze, because then we were in a position where we weren’t sure if what we were going to give to the Department of Justice or what we give to you guys, what we start saying, was going to be used against us, while we weren’t sure if there was going to be an investigation,” DeRosa said.
 “That played a very large role into this.”

 The state legislature wrote to the health department on Aug.
 20 with questions about the missing nursing home data and other issues.
-Six days later, the Justice Department requested information on nursing home deaths and covid-19 too.
+Six days later, the Justice Department requested information on nursing home deaths and covid-19.

-On Wednesday, the Albany Times-Union reported that the issue was being looked at by the Brooklyn U.S. attorney’s office and the FBI.
+On Wednesday, the Albany Times-Union reported that the issue was being looked at by the U.S. attorney’s office in Brooklyn and the FBI.
 The U.S. Attorney’s Office for the Eastern District of New York and the FBI in New York declined Wednesday to comment.

-The health department did not respond to the state Senate and Assembly’s questions until last week.
+The health department did not respond to questions from the New York State Senate and the New York State Assembly until last week.

 Kim, who initially said he did not want a fight with Cuomo, has hardened in his criticism.